In today’s fast-paced world, managing tasks efficiently is crucial for personal and professional success.

 Once you create a new task using, the task is stored in the To-Do folder as well as the default Tasks folder.

-Basically, there is no comparison between Task and to-do lists in outlook, To-do list on the tagboard consists of tasks.
+Basically, there is no comparison between Tasks and to-do lists in Outlook, To-do list on the tagboard consists of tasks.

-One of the major differences between Outlook to-do list & Tasks is Clicking on the Task icon on the navigation section is Task folder only consist of active tasks only, but in the case of the To-do list consist of all the events like flagged email, calendars as well as task.
+One of the major differences between Outlook to-do list & Tasks is Clicking on the Task icon in the navigation section is Task folder only consist of active tasks only, but the case of To-do list consists of all the events like flagged email, calendars as well as task.

 Todo list consists of: